atsa-es/tvvarss/README.md

-# TVARSS
+# TVVARSS
-Time varying vector autoregressive state space modeling of community interactions in a Bayesian framework
+Time-varying vector autoregressive state-space modeling of community interactions in a Bayesian framework